Allergen guidance for food businesses

 Food businesses must make sure that staff receive training on allergens.
 Staff can complete the Food Standards Agency food allergy training.
 Managers can also share their allergen checklist with staff for tips on food allergy best practice.

-Food businesses need to tell customers if any food they provide contain any of the listed allergens as an ingredient.
+Food businesses need to tell customers if the food they provide contains any of the 14 specified allergens as an ingredient.

 Consumers may be allergic or have intolerance to other ingredients, but only the 14 allergens are required to be declared as allergens by food law.

 The 14 allergens are: celery, cereals containing gluten (such as barley and oats), crustaceans (such as prawns, crabs and lobsters), eggs, fish, lupin, milk, molluscs (such as mussels and oysters), mustard, peanuts, sesame, soybeans, sulphur dioxide and sulphites (if they are at a concentration of more than ten parts per million) and tree nuts (such as almonds, hazelnuts, walnuts, brazil nuts, cashews, pecans, pistachios and macadamia nuts).

 This also applies to additives, processing aids and any other substances which are present in the final product.

 Prepacked for direct sale (PPDS) products are foods that have been packed on the same premises from which they are being sold.
 The law regarding how they must be labelled changed in October 2021 and is often referred to as ‘Natasha’s law’.
 These types of food must now have a label displaying a full ingredients list with the allergenic ingredients emphasised within it.
 Further information on the new rules for allergen labelling changes for prepacked for direct sale (PPDS) food can be viewed on the Food Safety Agency website.
 This web page includes sector specific guidance for a range of businesses including butchers, schools, cafes, mobile traders and bakeries and a determinator tool which can help you decide if the food you sell is PPDS.